flexycode/CCTHESS2_THESIS_2/README.md

 This project is licensed under the [insert license name].
 You can find more details in the LICENSE file.

 # Contact
-If you have any questions or suggestions regarding this project, feel free to reach out to me at [provide your contact information].
+If you have any questions or suggestions regarding this project, feel free to reach out to me at flexyledger@gmail.com

 ##### Thank you for your interest in my CCTHESS2_THESIS_2 project!